WebAssembly/spec/proposals/Exceptions.md

 # Exception handling

-There are three sections to this proposal
+There are two sections to this proposal

 1. A overview of the proposed extension to WebAssembly